lukegarrisondev/optistate/README.md

 == Changelog ==

 = 1.2.1 - February 2026 =
+**New Feature: Legacy Plugin Data Scanner**
+* Detects data left behind by plugins/themes you have uninstalled
+* Includes accurate security measures to avoid false positives
-**Database Restore System Refinements:**
+* The most powerful and comprehensive tool available in this category **Database Restore System Refinements:**
 * Full disabling on WordPress Multisite installations
 * Enhanced efficiency of several core functions